-Our third immune-oncology candidate, or CTX130, is a healthy donor-derived gene-edited allogeneic CAR-T investigational therapy targeting CD70, an antigen expressed on various solid tumors and hematologic malignancies.
+Our third immuno-oncology candidate, CTX130, is a healthy donor-derived gene-edited allogeneic CAR-T investigational therapy targeting CD70, an antigen expressed on various solid tumors and hematologic malignancies.
 CTX130 is in development for the treatment of both solid tumors, such as renal cell carcinoma, and T-cell and B-cell hematologic malignancies.
-Several cancers express CD70, including non-Hodgkin's lymphoma, certain T cell lymphomas, renal cell carcinoma, glioblastoma and pancreatic, lung and ovarian cancers, while normal tissues do not express or show extremely limited expression of CD70.
+Several cancers express CD70, including non-Hodgkin's lymphoma, certain T-cell lymphomas, renal cell carcinoma, glioblastoma and pancreatic, lung and ovarian cancers, while normal tissues do not express or show extremely limited expression of CD70.
 This target enables us to transition from hematological cancers, such as non-Hodgkin's lymphoma, to solid tumor cancers, such as renal cell carcinoma.

-To generate CTX130, we include additional editing beyond the three modifications used in CTX110 and CTX120.
-As shown in the figure below, in preclinical studies of CTX130, we observed complete elimination of a xenograft model of renal cell carcinoma in all mice treated with CTX130.
+To generate CTX130, we include the same three modifications used in CTX110 and CTX120, plus knockout of the CD70 gene in the T cells to increase CAR-T cell function.
+As shown in the figure below, in preclinical studies, CTX130 eliminated or severely reduced growth of a xenograft model of renal cell carcinoma in all mice treated, both initially and upon re-challenge.
+In addition, CTX130 showed improved function over CAR-T cells where the CD70 gene remains intact.

-Elimination of a subcutaneous A498 renal cell carcinoma model by CTX130
+Additional edit improved the performance of CTX130 against a subcutaneous A498 renal cell carcinoma model

 We are currently investigating CTX130 in two ongoing independent Phase 1, single-arm, multi-center, open-label clinical trials that are designed to assess the safety and efficacy of several dose levels of CTX130 for the treatment of relapsed or refractory renal cell carcinoma and various types of lymphoma, respectively.
+CTX130 for the treatment of T-cell lymphoma has received Orphan Drug Designation from the FDA.